East Taunton station

-East Taunton station is an under-construction MBTA Commuter Rail station in East Taunton, Massachusetts adjacent to the interchange between the Route 24 expressway and County Street (Route 140).
-It is planned to open in late 2023 as part of the first phase of the South Coast Rail project.
+East Taunton station is an MBTA Commuter Rail station in East Taunton, Massachusetts adjacent to the interchange between the Route 24 expressway and County Street (Route 140).
+The station is served by the Fall River/New Bedford Line.
+It opened on March 24, 2025, as part of the first phase of the South Coast Rail project.
+East Taunton is a transfer point between shuttle trains and through trains.

-A former East Taunton station, located on a different line to the east, was served by the New York, New Haven and Hartford Railroad and several predecessors until 1927.
+A former East Taunton station, located to the east on a different line, was served by the New York, New Haven and Hartford Railroad and several predecessors until 1927.
 In 2009, South Coast Rail planning identified Taunton Depot, just north of Middleborough Junction (Cotley Junction), as a preferred station site.
 A 2017 re-evaluation of the project recommended an interim route through Middleborough, with East Taunton station located just south of the junction.
-A construction contract was issued in 2020.
+A construction contract was issued in 2020; the station was completed in October 2024.

 Station design

-The station will be located in the southeast portion of Taunton along the New Bedford Secondary, slightly northwest of the Route 24 expressway.
-The station driveway (an extension of the existing Industrial Drive) will be reached from County Street (Route 140) just north of the Route 24/Route 140 interchange.
-East Taunton will have a single full-length high-level island platform, 800 feet long and 26.5 feet wide.
-It will serve the two passenger tracks, with a freight bypass track to the west.
-Two footbridges – one with stairs, the other with ramps – will connect the platform to the 363-space parking lot, which includes a turnout for Greater Attleboro Taunton Regional Transit Authority (GATRA) buses.
+The station is located in the southeast portion of Taunton along the New Bedford Secondary, slightly northwest of the Route 24 expressway.
+The station driveway (an extension of the existing Industrial Drive) is reached from County Street (Route 140) just north of the Route 24/Route 140 interchange.
+East Taunton station has a single full-length high-level island platform, 800 feet long and 26.5 feet wide.
+It serves the two passenger tracks, with a freight bypass track to the west.
+Two footbridges – one with stairs, the other with ramps – connect the platform to the 363-space parking lot, which includes a turnout for Greater Attleboro Taunton Regional Transit Authority (GATRA) buses.